kittokin/makebakery/README.md

 I found myself re-implementing similar-but-different Makefiles over and over again for each static site I wanted to build.

-Since each site might differ in its configuration and infrastructure, no single Makefile could fit them all.

-So, Makebakery is a collection of Make modules containing common functionality and hacks, that one may select among and enable through configuration.
+Makebakery is the result of collecting various Make modules containing common functionality and hacks into a single place, that one may select among and enable through configuration instead of deep Makefile hacking.

+Check out <https://datagrok.github.io/makebakery> for more.
+(That site itself is rendered using Makebakery, from sources in `examples/makebakery-site`.)

 ## Goals